Home Aviation Jet Card vs Charter vs Fractional

 Pay per flight.
 No commitment.
 Maximum flexibility.

 You book a specific aircraft for a specific trip and pay for that flight.
 Nothing more.
-No upfront payment, no annual commitment, no unused hours to worry about.
-The aircraft type, operator, and price are negotiated per trip.
-You have access to the entire global fleet rather than a specific programme’s aircraft.
-Villiers, GlobalCharter, FastPrivateJet, and Jets.Partners all operate as charter brokers, sourcing aircraft across operator networks for each specific trip.
+No upfront payment, no annual commitment, no unused hours.
+The aircraft type, operator, and price are agreed per trip, giving you access to the entire global fleet rather than a specific programme's aircraft.
+JetLuxe surfaces both standard charter quotes and empty leg inventory in a single search and is the primary option for European routes.

 Jet Card